Hundreds of diamond traders in search of an alternative polished diamond trading platform

 Meanwhile, the World Federation of Diamond Bourses (WFDB) announced that a state-of-the-art, “cross-bourse” trading platform is under development (www.get-diamonds.com).
 It will very soon be available for the diamond industry and trade at large.

 The diamond traders and manufacturers from the major diamond trading hubs - Mumbai, Antwerp, Tel Aviv, New York, and Dubai – shared their grievances and objections to the RG’s newly published round and fancy polished diamond price index.
 The arguments voiced by participants in the online discussions were, among others, that over the years, the RG has operated the trade’s leading price index system in a non-transparent manner and had dictated polished diamond prices, revising them upwards or downwards, without explaining the rationale or mechanism that lies behind its decision-making process.
 The current slow trade of polished diamonds is not сaused by supply and demand fundamentals.
-Therefore, the latest polished diamond prices published by the RG do not reflect trading prices in the global wholesale diamond market, Ya'akov Almor Marketing Communications & Strategy notes.
+Therefore, the latest polished diamond prices published by the RG do not reflect trading prices in the global wholesale diamond market, according to the statement.

 The group members consequently resolved to remove their polished diamond inventories from the platform, stating that as a collective, they no longer wish to depend on the RG’s trading platform and price index.
 They meanwhile are posting their stocks on other existing platforms.